 Slavonski Med (Slavonian Honey)

-Slavonski med is produced by native grey honeybees and you can find some of the best honey in the Virovitica-Podravina county – this county claims to be the ‘sweetest county’.
+Native grey honeybees produce Slavonski med, and you can find some of the best honey in the Virovitica-Podravina county – this county claims to be the ‘sweetest county.’

 I tried some locally made honey that was given to me as a gift on the trip – and let’s just say my toast has never tasted so good each morning since I came back.
 Wink.